danyal2050/jenkins-git/README.md

 # jenkins-git

-A simple project to test jenkins git integration and new country is created and stop And it should be triggered by any change
+A simple project to test jenkins git integration
+And it should be triggered by any change